-How to evaluate your business risks
+How to evaluate your small business risks

 Identifying and evaluating risk is a crucial aspect of business management.
 If risks aren’t appropriately managed, companies can face consequences which could determine not only the bottom line, but in some cases, its survival.

 “As a business owner, you’re often more worried about the bigger picture.
-Sales or credit control are often deemed as serious risks rather than the more visible or frequent events such as a fire or critical processes or items breaking down that need repairing or replacement,” he said.
+Sales or credit control are often deemed as serious risks rather than the less visible or frequent events such as a fire or critical processes or items breaking down that need repairing or replacement,” he said.

 So how do you evaluate the risks of your business and ensure you’re correctly covered?